daboynb/Gphoto_sync/README.md

 - ✅ **Enabled**: Runs sync on container startup, then follows cron schedule
 - ❌ **Disabled**: Only syncs according to cron schedule

-Useful for testing or ensuring you have the latest photos after a restart.

 ### Log Level
 **Amount of detail in logs**